marcusl07/canvas_to_things/README.md

 # Canvas → Things Mail Bridge

 Poll Canvas LMS for assignment updates and email them into Things 3 via Mail to Things.
-Everything runs inside GitHub Actions, so you don’t need a server or always-on Mac.
+Everything runs inside GitHub Actions.

-## Highlights
-- 🕒 Automated polling every 2 hours (configurable cron)
-- 📨 Sends plain-text emails via SMTP straight to your `@things.email` inbox
-- 🧠 Remembers which assignments you’ve already notified on thanks to a JSON state artifact
-- 🔐 All secrets (Canvas token, SMTP credentials, Things email) stay inside GitHub repository secrets

 ## Quick Start
 1. **Fork this repository** so you have your own copy.